-Debra Jaliman, MD, is a Board Certified Dermatologist with a private practice on 5th Avenue (Upper East Side) between 74th and 75th Street in Manhattan, New York.
-She is an Assistant Professor at Mt.
-Sinai School of Medicine in New York City.
-All the below dermatological procedures are performed on site in her Manhattan, New York City office as out-patient.
+Dr. Debra Jaliman is a board-certified dermatologist with a private practice on Fifth Avenue between 74th and 75th Street in NYC.
+She is an assistant professor at the Icahn School of Medicine at Mount Sinai.
+All of the dermatologic procedures are performed on site in her office as an outpatient.

-This page offers a general overview of the dermatological procedures Board Certified Dermatologist, Debra Jaliman performs in her Manhattan office.
+This page offers a general overview of some of the dermatologic procedures that dermatologist Debra Jaliman performs in her office.

 To stop discomfort caused by skin lesions rubbing on clothing